The Bing Crosby Show for General Electric

 The Bing Crosby Show for General Electric was a 30-minute variety old-time radio program starring entertainer Bing Crosby.
-The series ran on CBS radio from 1952-1954.
+The series ran on CBS radio from 1952 to 1954.

 The series was sponsored by the General Electric company and was usually recorded in Hollywood, although some shows were recorded in Palm Springs.
-The last seven shows of the first season were broadcast as though they had come from Paris, France, but they had actually been recorded in the US prior to Crosby’s departure for Europe.
+The last seven shows of the first season were broadcast as though they had come from Paris, France, but they had actually been recorded in the US prior to Crosby's departure for Europe.